aaronred345/nuxt-dx-tools.nvim/README.md

 ### Disclaimer

-In full disclosure, this plugin port was written entirely by the Sonnet 4.5 model.
+In full disclosure, this plugin was written entirely by the Sonnet 4.5 model.
 I am currently still testing it's functionality.
 I will do my best to maintain this as long as there's interest

 ## ✨ Features